By Leonard Grape

 Differentiator 5: Emotional Registry

-The top level of brand positioning that you can achieve for your healthy F&B product is the creation of emotional registry with your customers.
+The top level of brand positioning that you can achieve for your better-for-you F&B CPG is the creation of emotional registry with your customers.
 The position of perception is your bridge towards the subconscious.
 What cements your long-term relationship with them in a deeper, more meaningful way is the emotional effect that your brand has.

 What is it that your customers feel when they patronize and interact with your brand?
 How does it affect their self-esteem and their sense of belongingness?
 Are you pushing them forward to a better version of themselves?